What is Gammagard Liquid and how is it used?

 |Mean Number of Validated Infections per Subject per Year||0|

-†The rate of validated infections was compared with a rate of 1 per subject per year, in accordance with recommendations by the FDA Blood Products Advisory Committee.10
+†The rate of validated infections was compared with a rate of 1 per subject per year, in accordance with recommendations by the FDA Blood Products Advisory Committee

-The secondary efficacy endpoints in this study were the annualized rate of other specified validated bacterial infections (see Table 3), and the number of hospitalizations secondary to all validated infectious complications (see Table 2 and Table 3).
+The annualized rate of other prespecified validated bacterial infections (see Table 12), and the number of hospitalizations secondary to all validated infectious complications also were studied (see Table 11 and Table 12).

 |Number of Events|